dserver-devteam/onx.social/EMAIL.md

 ## Overview

-ONX Social now includes email functionality using Nodemailer with SMTP configuration for sending notifications and welcome emails.
+RealTalk now includes email functionality using Nodemailer with SMTP configuration for sending notifications and welcome emails.

 ## Configuration